 In December 2021, we published our Human Rights Framework and Roadmap to accelerate our efforts and go a step further in protecting people throughout our value chain.

 Due diligence – assessing, addressing and reporting transparently on actual and potential human rights risks - is at the heart of our Human Rights Framework.
-By the end of 2022, we will publicly launch action plans for each of our 10 salient issues.
+Early 2023, we have publicly launched action plans for each of our 10 salient issues.
 By 2025, we will report our progress against our action plans.
 In the meantime, we will continue to report through our Creating Shared Value reports.

 Due diligence is supported by five enablers to ensure that our actions are effective.
 For instance, we will continue to integrate human rights at all levels of our governance structure and are creating incentives to drive continuous improvement.
 Read more about our five enablers and 10 salient issues: Our approach to human rights